andrasq/node-qmock/Readme.md

 Change Log
 ----------

-- 0.11.3 - remove dependency on mongoid
+- 0.11.3 - remove dependency on mongoid, make stub work with node-v0.8 without setImmediate
 - 0.11.2 - fix filepath resolution for _require, mockRequire and mockRequireStub, and throw if cannot find file
 - 0.11.1 - stub internal reorg, implement getCall/yieldsAsync/yieldsAsyncOnce, cleanups
 - 0.11.0 - treat as callback the first function (not the last arg),